bricke/Qt-AES/README.md

 ```

 ## Unit Testing
-The unit testing vectors are available at [NIST-Recommendation for Block Cipher Modes of Operation](http://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-38a.pdf)
+The unit testing vectors used are included in [NIST-Recommendation for Block Cipher Modes of Operation](http://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-38a.pdf)

 ## Contact
 Question or suggestions are welcome!